 After the introductory phase, invite the students to close their books and to listen to the first dialogue.
 The theme at this point is more or less already known (this is a conversation in a hotel), plus some vocabulary.
 It is important to clarify from the first lesson that the goal isn't to understand everything, but to exercise the ability to understand and to understand a bit more each time.
-Particularly during the first listening of each dialogue, students are only required to get a general idea of the situation and to make assumptions about what might be said during the dialogue, even through the use of fantasy.
+Particularly during the first listening of each dialogue, students are only required to get a general idea of the situation and to make assumptions about what might be said during the dialogue, even using their imagination.
 These assumptions will be confirmed or refuted during the second listening.
-After the first listening, invite students to share what they learnt with their partner (e.g. where the dialogue takes place, the speaker, what's happening, etc.), then proceed to a second listening (always with the books closed) followed by a comparison in pairs.
+After the first listening, invite students to share what they learnt with their partner (e.g. where the dialogue takes place, the speaker, what's happening, etc.), then proceed to a second listening to complete the short listening task.
+Encourage the students to attempt the task after the second listening, and if necessary allow them to read the dialogue in the book while listening to it.
+Follow with a comparison in pairs.
 Next, bring the class together and ask questions, initially of a general nature, such as "Where is Mr Letherby?".
 If you feel the class have understood and there are a number of responses, move on to more detailed questions, such as "How many nights is Mr Letherby staying?".
 If you don't receive a correct answer, replay the dialogue.